MartijnPeterVanLeeuwen/BoneDetection/README.md

 ```sh
 {PROJECT_ID}_{IMGNR}.nii
 ```
-An example of how such a directory structure looks like is shown below.
-Note that other formatting types are not recognized and can therefore lead to errors.
+Below is an example of such a directory structure.
+Note that other formatting types are not recognized and can, therefore, lead to errors.

 ```sh
 ../Path_to_input_CT/